upendradhamala/School-Management-System/README.md

 ### Getting Started

-Go to the root folder and install the node_modules by using the command-
+Go to the root folder and install the backend dependencies by using the command-

 ```bash
 npm install
 ```

-Go to the frontend folder by command cd frontend and then do-
+Go to the frontend folder by command cd frontend and then install frontend dependecies using the command-

 ```bash
 npm install